rtaylorzfin/google-analytics-reporting-app/README.md

 ```
 {
   "applicationName": "Hello Analytics Reporting",
+  "propertyId": "123456",
-  "viewId": "4490530",
+  "viewId": "N/A",
   "reportName": "visitors",
   "metrics": [
-    "ga:users",
-    "ga:sessions",
-    "ga:pageviews",
-    "ga:bounces",
-    "ga:sessionDuration"
+    "users",
   ],
   "dimensions": [
-    "ga:date"
+    "date"
   ],
-  "startDate": "2007-08-01",
+  "startDate": "2020-08-01",
   "endDate": "today",
   "limit": 10000,
   "sort": [
-    "ga:date"
+    "date"
   ]
 }
 ```

-The view id can be found in the Google Analytics admin panel.
+The property id can be found in the Google Analytics admin panel.
 You can also find it in the URL when you are looking at a report in the Google Analytics UI.

+### GA4

+Starting with this commit, the code has been changed to work with GA4.
+Some of the reports will not work with GA4.